 Broken or lost aligners

-Clear aligners are made from plastic that's strong enough to move your teeth, but they aren't invincible!
+Clear aligners are made from a polyurethane-based polymer that's strong enough to produce movement in your teeth, but they aren't invincible!
 If you break or lose an aligner, you'll have to revert to the previous set and wait for a replacement to be made.
 Again, this will delay the completion of your treatment.

 To avoid this, always put your aligners in a case when you're not wearing them.

 Regardless of the type of problem you need to treat, you might be wondering whether Invisalign or traditional braces will be faster.

 Unfortunately, we can't give a simple answer to this.
 Some orthodontists say that because braces are non-removable, they are working 24/7 and can therefore deliver results faster than Invisalign aligners.
 Others argue that Invisalign can provide more targeted tooth movement, making it more efficient.

 Studies like this one have shown that clear aligner treatment can be faster than braces, but equally, it can be less effective in certain cases.